sheaobrien25/2020_dataviscourse_homework/hw4/readme.md

     }
 ```

-Refer to the [maps lecture](http://dataviscourse.net/tutorials/lectures/lecture-maps/) for details on how to implement the map.
+Refer to the [maps coding lecture](http://dataviscourse.net/tutorials/lectures/lecture-maps/) for details on how to implement the map.

 Also make sure that your map has the proper outline and graticule (the grid lines).

-The map view uses the GEOjson data for the geometry.
+The map view uses GEOjson data for the geometry.
 We use the `area` column from the population data (`pop.csv`) to identify which continent a country belongs to.
 After mapping, you can assign the region class to the country paths to color the map accordingly.

 ## Part 2.
 Scatterplot

-There are four parts to the scatterplot view: the actual plot, the drop-down menus that we can select health data for the axes and circles, the year slider, and the circle legend.
+There are four parts to the scatterplot view: the actual plot, the drop-down menus where we can select health data for the axes and circles, the year slider, and the circle legend.
 All of these are in the `gap_plot.js`.
 We have provided the circle legend for you.
 The drop-down menus and range slider for the year are also provided, but you will have to set them up to pass the data and the year to redraw the plot.

 ### 2.1 The Main Plot

 The scatterplot shows the relationship between two chosen dimensions.
 You will be able to select the datasets for the x and y axis in the drop-down menus.
 The plot is drawn by calling `drawPlot()` which will create the initial plot structure.
-You do not need to pass any paramters in the `drawPlot()` function.
+You do not need to pass any parameters in the `drawPlot()` function.
 We will update the plot with the data using `updatePlot()` function which takes four parameters: the year, x data key, y data key, and circle data key.
-We have provided a class `PlotData` (a helper class in `gap_plot.js`) that will be your data structure for the data passed to `updatePlot()`.
-You will choose the for x, y and circle data by thier corresponding keys in the data object.
+We have provided a class `PlotData` (a helper class in `gap_plot.js`) that will serve as your data structure for the data passed to `updatePlot()`.
+You will choose the data that maps to x, y and circle size by their corresponding keys in the data object.

-You will have data that will size the circles called circleSizeIndicator.
+You will have data that will scale the circles called circleSizeIndicator.
 We have provided a `circleSizer` function for you.
 You will use this when defining your 'r' attribute for your circles.
 It takes the circle data as a parameter.

 ![Gap Plot](figs/gapplot.PNG)

 ### 2.2 The Drop-down Menus
 There are three drop down menus: the x and y data menus, and the circle data menu.
 Changing the menus redraws the plot from the currently selected data.The drop-drown structure is provided for you, but you will set up the `drawPlot()` function to be called when a new data set is selected.
-All three drop down menus will have all of the data categories (Child mortality, GDP per capita, Life expectancy, Fertility rate, and Population) to select from.
+All three drop down menus will have all of the data categories (child mortality, GDP per capita, life expectancy, fertility rate, and population) to select from.

 This gif shows the desired behavior: